joshuakiley/triangle/README.md

 ```

 # Roadmap
-* Rewrite this prigram in C# using .NET
+* Rewrite this program in C# using .NET